Azure-Samples/managed-disks-powershell-getting-started/README.md

 ---

 ## Introduction
 These samples demonstrate how to get started with Azure PowerShell to perform various operations on Azure Managed Disks for common scenarios.
-To get started, click the scenario for which you want to perform these operations.
+Each sample respresents a scenario that you want to implement using Azure PowerShell and Managed Disks.

 ## Prerequisites
 1. Install the latest version of [Azure PowerShell](http://go.microsoft.com/?linkid=9811175&clcid=0x409)